apache/superset/RELEASING/README.md

 python send_email.py announce
 ```

-### Github Release
+### GitHub Release

-Finally, so the Github UI reflects the latest release, you should create a release from the
+Finally, so the GitHub UI reflects the latest release, you should create a release from the
 tag corresponding with the new version.
 Go to https://github.com/apache/superset/tags,
 click the 3-dot icon and select `Create Release`, paste the content of the ANNOUNCE thread in the
 release notes, and publish the new release.